birdkid/EFIClone/README.md

 2. Click on the `Options...` button.
 3. This will display the `General` options tab.
 Click on `Advanced` to show the advanced options pane.
 4. Check the box that says `Run shell script after copy completes` and click on `Choose...`
-5. Use the file selector window to select `EFIClone.sh` from the folder you moved it to after downloading.
+5. Use the file selector window to select `eficlone_superduper.sh` from the folder you moved it to after downloading.
-67. After you have selected the script your task should have the script name `EFIClone.sh` showing next to the `Run shell script after copy completes` line.
+67. After you have selected the script your task should have the script name `eficlone_superduper.sh` showing next to the `Run shell script after copy completes` line.